 When you access Windows for the first time, you see tips about gestures you can use to control Windows.
 Tap Close to go to the Windows desktop.

-For more information about using Parallels Access, see Parallels Access User's Guide, available online.
+For more information about using Parallels Access, please see here.

 Save Time With Parallels Toolbox

 Parallels Toolbox is a set of handy tools that may help you to save time during your daily routine.
 With Parallels Toolbox, you can: